 Dates and Location

-This two-day (or four half-day) course provides an introduction to the fundamentals of performing analyses of solid mechanics problems using COMSOL Multiphysics.
+This course provides an introduction to the fundamentals of performing analyses of solid mechanics problems using COMSOL Multiphysics.
 The course covers:

-- The fundamentals of performing linear and nonlinear analyses using finite element analysis
+- The fundamentals of performing linear and nonlinear structural analysis

 - The governing structural mechanics equations in COMSOL Multiphysics

 - Best practices for element selection and usage

 - Using symmetry